Photo above: The Branch Davidians’ “Mount Carmel Center,”

 - A third view sees Western esotericism as encompassing all of Western culture’s “rejected knowledge” that is accepted neither by the scientific establishment nor orthodox religious authorities.
 These things would include magic, seances, fairies, wizards, fortune telling, folklore, and alchemy.

 Continuing Creation aims to steer clear of all forms of the esoteric.
-Our Practice is based on Nature, Reason, and Science.
+Our Practice is based on Nature, Reason, and Science; without any myths or miracle stories.

 Existentialism – (Late 1800s to 1946)